AlessioSocci/EDUCATIONAL-FRDM-KL25Z/README.md

 -    HW triggered ISR: rotary incremental encoder managing;

--    MAIN: just once, send string to client from ESP-01 in mode AP, adc read and dac out, MLX90614 T ambient in task 1;
+-    MAIN: just once, send string to client from ESP-01 in mode AP, _ blink green led in task 0;
+_ adc read and dac out, MLX90614 T ambient in task 1;
-read MLX90614 T object in task 2; encoder "data-change" acquisition to set dmx frame 3-4-5, respectively to dimm red-green-blue leds, frame index selected by push button, managed by HW interrupt, in task 3;
+_ read MLX90614 T object in task 2;
+_ encoder "data-change" acquisition to set dmx frame 3-4-5, respectively to dimm red-green-blue leds, frame index selected by push  button, managed by HW interrupt, refresh WiFi sen array with encoder parameters, in task 3;
-DMX 512 with 129 frame to "PAR LED" 5 dmx channel Lighting device, in task 4.
+_ DMX 512 with 129 frame to "PAR LED" 5 dmx channel Lighting device, in task 4.
+_ send DMX channel 3-4-5 value to WiFi, in task 5. (...there are a problems to solve with time duration of this routine...)

 Every task are triggered by counter incremented in PIT interrupt service routine.